Variational Inference with Vine Copulas: An efficient Approach for Bayesian Computer Model Calibration

-One can imagine that many such decompositions exist. \cite{bedford2002} observed that these can be represented graphically as a sequence of nested trees with undirected edges, which are referred to as \textit{vine trees} and their decompositions as regular vines.

-Here, we focus exclusively on D-vine and C-vine decompositions because they represent the most-studied instances of regular vines and provide especially efficient notation.
+One can easily imagine that many such pair-copula decompositions exist. \cite{bedford2002} observed that these can be represented graphically as a sequence of nested trees with undirected edges, which are referred to as \textit{vine trees} and their decompositions as regular vines.
+Here, we focus exclusively on the D-vine and C-vine decompositions because they represent the most-studied instances of regular vines and provide an especially efficient notation.
 We note, however, that the following results can be extended to any regular vines.

-\paragraph{Properties of vine copulas \citep{Kurowicka2006}:} The vine copula construction is attractive for two reasons.
+\paragraph{Properties of vine copulas \citep{Kurowicka2006}:} The vine copula construction is particularly attractive for two reasons.
 First, each pair of variables occurs only once as a conditioning set.
-Second, the bivariate copulas have convenient form in the case of Gaussian likelihood $f$.
-Let $\bm{X} = (X_1, \dots, X_n)^T$ follows a multivariate normal distribution with $F_j = \Phi, j = 1, \dots, n$, where $\Phi$ is the standard normal CDF.
+Second, the bivariate copulas involved in the decompositions have convenient form in the case of Gaussian likelihood $f$.
+In particular, let $\bm{D} = (D_1, \dots, D_N)^T$ follows a multivariate normal distribution with $F_j = \Phi, j = 1, \dots, N$, where $\Phi$ is the standard normal CDF.
 The bivariate copula density is